The Right Glue for Every Repair Job

 Pro Tip: Wood glue cures slowly, so use clamps or weights to hold the pieces together until the glue sets.

 For regluing loose leather on trunks, lamps, or briefcases, choose a high-quality all-purpose cement.
-It’s typically sold in a metal can with a brush attached to the inside of the lid.
+It’s typically sold in a metal can with a brush attached to the inside of the lid (view example on The Home Depot).
 Make sure that the label states that the cement is suitable for use on both leather and the material you’re attaching the leather to, such as wood or metal.

 Pro Tip: As with all contact-type cements, wait until the adhesive dries to a tacky state before pressing the surfaces together.